andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 The output here is of noticeably lower quality than the first passage.
 Due to the fact that this model uses only statistical co-occurence of words to generate the next word, there is no way for it to explicitly model the world in a logically consistent manner.
 Without any explicit representation of the world, it is very difficult for the model to produce results that will be consistent over increasingly long text output.
 With a large enough model, as is the case with GPT-2, the output "sounds" pretty good when examining localized groups of words or phrases, but it starts to go off the rails fairly quickly.

-#### GPT-2 as a Creativity Support Tool?
+#### GPT-2 as a Creativity Support Tool? <a name="gpt2-creativity"></a>
 Since GPT-2 generates output from a given sequence of text, incorporating it into one's writing process would be quite straightforward, especially in the unfortunate event when writer's block strikes.
 This model's abililty to output factual output is limited, since it uses strictly statistical co-occurences when determining what words to produce next.
 However, for fictional or creative writing, it will always succeed in producing some path forward for your narrative.
 Whether this is a good path is up to the writer, and since humans are naturally good at discriminating between output they like or not, it would seem to be a natural fit.

-### Grover: A Fake News Generator
+### Grover: A Fake News Generator <a name="grover"></a>

-**Grover** is a new model developed by the <a href="https://allenai.org/">Allen Institute for AI</a> and the <a href="https://www.cs.washington.edu/">University of Washington</a> for generating fake news stories from a prompt and some other input [Zellers et al., 2019].
+**Grover** is a new model developed by the <a href="https://allenai.org/">Allen Institute for AI</a> and the <a href="https://www.cs.washington.edu/">University of Washington</a> for generating fake news stories from a prompt and some other input (<a href="https://arxiv.org/pdf/1905.12616.pdf">Zellers et al., 2019</a>).
 The output is typically convincing, and without a discerning eye, a reader that simply skims the article might be fooled into believing that the article is valid news.
 The authors also discuss the use of this model is detecting fake news articles, and assert that fake news generators are also the best way to automatically detect if a story is fake news.

 If you would like to try generating some of your own fake news, the authors have a <a href="https://grover.allenai.org/">website</a> where you can do just that (with some limitations due to potential for misuse in creating online propaganda).